marekpp/navibox/README.md

 | 7 | Center map (c) | Change map view (d) |
 | 3 | Start/stop Navigation (n) | Start OTA update |

+## Case
+In the 'navibox' directory are the 3D files to use with a 3D printer.

+Hints for best results:
+* Print the back of the case with the back on the plate.
+This way you only have to remove the support for the overhang that makes room for the mirror
+* Print the front of the case with the front facing up.
+This way the front looks best.
+You do need to remove the support from the inside though.

 # More info
 See https://jaxeadv.com/gear-gadgets/navigation-setup/handlebar-buttons/